beshungh/Sales-Supply-Chain-Analysis/README.md

 ### PROJECT SUMMARY

-This project aims to extract actionable insights from this [Global Superstore dataset](https://www.kaggle.com/datasets/endofnight17j03/global-superstore) and visualise the results.
+This project aims to extract actionable insights from this [Global Superstore dataset](https://www.kaggle.com/datasets/endofnight17j03/global-superstore) and generate reports for shareholders.
 This process will assist decision-makers in optimizing supply chain processes and gaining a more profound understanding of the company's performance.

 ### Data Source